prurigro/darkcloud-nvimconfig/readme.md

 * [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter): Treesitter configurations and abstraction layer for Neovim
   * [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects): Syntax aware text-objects, select, move, swap, and peek support
 * [qf.nvim](https://github.com/ten3roberts/qf.nvim):  Extends the default quickfix and location lists for neovim
-* [splitjoin.vim](https://github.com/AndrewRadev/splitjoin.vim): Simplifies the transition between multiline and single-line code
+* [splitjoin.vim](https://github.com/AndrewRadev/splitjoin.vim): Simplifies the transition between multi-line and single-line code
 * [tabular](https://github.com/godlygeek/tabular): Vim script for text filtering and alignment
 * [vim-fugitive](https://github.com/tpope/vim-fugitive): A wrapper integrating git into vim in such a way as to provide features neither of them could offer on their own
 * [vim-gutentags](https://github.com/xolox/vim-easytags): A plugin that takes care of the much needed management of tags files in Vim